wojak-ops/hashlips_art_engine/README.md

 4. You will need to add metadata schema manually [Link](https://docs.x.immutable.com/docs/asset-metadata)

 To do
-1. Will need to work on removing dna, edition from metadata
+1. Need to remove DNA & edition from metadata.
+This is currently used in the script and can't be commented out.

 # Welcome to HashLips 👄